 Hurry up kids and help in the kitchen before I take you to McDonald’s (their worst nightmare, and yes – I am “evil”).

 Peeling shrimp and stirring slaw.

-Since I posted my healthy coleslaw recipe, I think I have improved and simplified it even further.
+Since I posted my healthy coleslaw recipe, I think I have improved and simplified it even further (for a dairy free version check out my mango slaw).
 I used 6.5% plain yogurt instead of 2% one and found no mayo was needed, not even a tablespoon.
 I don’t remember last time I bought 0% or 2% yogurt, so “yay” to more widely available real food.